mobileLarson/serverless-workshop/05_testing/readme.md

 	GreetingHandlerIntegrationTest

-and make it work ;-)
+and make it works ;-)

 HINT
-> Even if it is possible to simulate AWS and its cloud components locally, it will never behave like the real cloud environment when it comes to latency, memory consumption etc. Therefore it is stricly recommended to execute most of your integration tests (also) in the real cloud and not (only) locally!
+> Even if it is possible to simulate AWS and its cloud components locally, it will never behave like the real cloud environment when it comes to latency, memory consumption etc. Therefore, it is stricly recommended to execute most of your integration tests (also) in the real cloud and not (only) locally!
 As a rule of thumb execute the positive path in the cloud and only exceptional circumstances - that are hard to emulate in the cloud - locally.